 Even if you aren’t pregnant, essential oils aren’t meant to be taken orally unless under the direct supervision of an expert or physician.
-Many essential oils can pose toxicity risks when ingested — for you and potentially your baby.
+Many essential oils can pose toxicity risks when ingested — for you and, potentially, your baby.

 Focus on aromatherapy

-In general, most medical experts agree that aromatherapy is a safer option for pregnant women as opposed to topical applications.
+In general, most medical experts agree that aromatherapy is a safer option for pregnant people as opposed to topical applications.
 This simply means that you should use your essential oils in a diffuser rather than applying them to your skin.

 Dilution is key